Saharniki/hackyourfutuere/README.md

 # hackyourfutuere

-in this codes please clone the whole data nd then open the index.html
+In this repo, please clone the whole data nd then open the index.html